 Many confuse extensions and projections.
 Both measure two different things.

-While the extension incorporates three price points, a projection requires only two price points.
+While the extension incorporates two price points, a projection requires three price swings.

-A Fibonacci projection works by projecting a move in the direction of the original price move (before a retracement), projecting probable price levels should a continuation develop.
+A Fibonacci projection works by projecting a move in the direction of the original price move from a retracement or pullback.

-To use the calculator, select the financial instrument’s trend: uptrend or downtrend, and subsequently input the high and low values to derive the Fibonacci ratios.
-The custom value is for extension levels (third price point).
+To use the calculator, select the financial instrument’s trend: uptrend or downtrend, and subsequently input the high and low values to derive Fibonacci ratios.
+The custom value is for projection levels (third price point).